cloudify-cosmo/docs.getcloudify.org/content/user_guide/aws-vm.md

 Amazon web service is the leading cloud provider today and is used by most.

-This Use case will guide you step-by-step to getting your very own cloudify VM running on AWS.
+This Use case will guide you step-by-step to getting your very own Cloudify VM running on AWS.

 The following blueprint holds all the vital information to achieve just that (Bear in mind, you'll have to insert some personal detail to access your account)